WickedFlame/MeasureMap/docs/profiling.md

 var md = result.Trace();
 ```

-which produces the following Markup:
+result.Trace() traces the following Markdown to the console:
 ```
 ### MeasureMap - Profiler result for Profilesession
 ##### Summary